maximebf/php-debugbar/docs/javascript_bar.md

     debugbar.addIndicator('phpdoc', new LinkIndicator({ href: 'http://doc.php.com', title: 'PHP doc' }));

+## Executing commands on the server

+The `callServer(handlerName, commandName, data, callback)` function of the `DebugBar` object can be used to execute commands on the server.
+The current instance of the debugbar can be accessed using `PhpDebugBar.DebugBar.instance`.
+The data argument is optional.

+    PhpDebugBar.DebugBar.instance.callServer('debugbar', 'ping', { key1: "val1" }, function(resp) {
+        console.log(resp);
+    });

 ## OpenHandler

 An OpenHandler object can be provided using `setOpenHandler()`.
 The object is in charge